with Compassion and Self-Love

 The purpose of the inner critic (just like the outer in the past) is always to cause shame, guilt, pain and fear, hoping that this will make us become a better person, more adjusted to life and more accepted.
 This is a belief our parents had.
 Not only the critisizing voice gets internalized, but also people very often believe that without being hard on themselves, they will never change to the better.
 But just the opposite is the truth.

 EXAMPLE : Andy is a boy with fine and sensitive nature.
 He is inteligent, talented, good at school, good hearted, with shy and introvert personality.
 His father has completely different nature and is afraid, that Andy may be looser in life if he doesn't get "stronger", less sensitive and less shy.
 He keeps on calling him "softy" and making fun of his fine feelings, saying things like "boys should not cry" and "only weak people are shy".
 He is humiliating Andy by making fun of him.
 By being hard on Andy, the father hopes to make a "real man" out of him, who will learn to deal with "real life".
+In the background of father's behaviour is his own fear of softness and vulnerability, the human reality that he did not integrate in his own life - so his ciritisism is covering his fear, indirectly explaining why softness is dangerous "in real life".
 Later on in life, by internalizing father's voice, Andy feels weak and not good enough, he is hard on himself and develops depressions.
 He cuts himself from life and doesn't use his talents, as they were never valued in his family.

 INNER CRITIC vs. SELF-LOVE